tusharsadhwani/blog/src/pages/post/builtins.md

 11
 ```

-So here's what's happening: Doing `x = 22` defines a new variable inside `some_function` is in it's own **local namespace**.
-After that point, when the function refers to `x` it means the one in its own scope.
+So here's what's happening: Doing `x = 22` defines a new variable inside `some_function` that is in its own **local namespace**.
+After that point, whenever the function refers to `x`, it means the one in its own scope.
 Accessing `x` outside of `some_function` refers to the one defined outside.

 ### Enclosing scope